 Two of the most common result complements in Chinese are 到 (dào) and 见 (jiàn).
 On this page we're only going to be talking about verbs related to the senses ("see," "hear," etc.), and for this usage, the two are interchangeable.

 Result complements are a huge topic in Chinese grammar, but you can approach them in stages.
 The structure you come across the most is a verb with 到 (dào):

-What 到 does is indicate that the outcome of the verb is achieved - what its result is.
+What 到 (dào) does is indicate that the outcome of the verb is achieved - what its result is.
 Without a result complement, the sentence would describe only the action itself.
-To illustrate, 想 "to think" is the action of turning your head in a particular direction and focusing your eyes, whereas 看到 (kàndào), "to see," is the result of your brain taking in the visual input.
+To illustrate, 看 (kàn) "to look" is the action of turning your head in a particular direction and focusing your eyes, whereas 看到 (kàndào), "to see," is the result of your brain taking in the visual input.
 It may sound a little hokey, but it really is possible to "look but not see," and Chinese makes a clear distinction between the action and the result.

-The complement 见 is very similar to 到, and it is used in the same way:
+The complement 见 (jiàn) is very similar to 到 (dào), and it is used in the same way:

 However, there is a difference. 见 (jiàn) is generally only used after verbs involving one of the senses, like 听 (tīng) and 看 (kàn), whereas 到 (dào) can be attached to a large variety of verbs, which we will discuss at a higher level later.

-- 你 看 见 那 个 帅哥 了 吗 ？Did you see that handsome boy?
+- 你 没 看 见 那 个 帅哥 吗 ？ You didn't see that handsome guy?

 Sources and further reading